MitchMills/RB101/00Practice/Small_Problems_Exercises/pedac_scratchpad.md

   - if action is to WRAP:
     - find the last space index that is less than 76
-    - print the string up to that word
+    - print the substring from index 0 up to that index
+    - subtract that substring from the original string
+    - find all spaces in the remaining string
-    - repeat with remainder as many times as necessary
+    - repeat as many times as necessary